awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-connections.md

   The security group ID list used by the connection\.
 + `AvailabilityZone` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  The connection's availability zone\.
-This field is redundant, since the specified subnet implies the availability zone to be used\.
-The field must be populated now, but will be deprecated in the future\.
+  The connection's Availability Zone\.
+This field is redundant because the specified subnet implies the Availability Zone to be used\.
+Currently the field must be populated, but it will be deprecated in the future\.

 ## GetConnectionsFilter Structure<a name="aws-glue-api-catalog-connections-GetConnectionsFilter"></a>

-Filters the connection definitions returned by the `GetConnections` API\.
+Filters the connection definitions that are returned by the `GetConnections` API operation\.

 **Fields**
 + `MatchCriteria` – An array of UTF\-8 strings, not more than 10 strings\.